 Frequently Asked Questions

 What is the typical price of a vacation home Rome?

 What is the typical availability of Apartment rentals Rome?

 What are the most popular vacation home amenities Rome?

-When looking to book a vacation home Rome, the most requested amenities include Internet, TV, and Crib.
+When looking to book a vacation home Rome, the most requested amenities include Internet, Air conditioning, and TV.

-How many Apartment rentals and House rentals can I find Rome?
+How many Apartment rentals and House rental can I find Rome?

-Rome has 59,886 Apartment rentals and House rentals available to book.
+Rome has 62,430 Apartment rentals and House rental available to book.

 Are there pet-friendly vacation rentals Rome?

 If you're travelling with a dog, over 7% of vacation rentals Rome are pet-friendly.

 What's the best month to visit Rome?

 When booking accommodation Rome, remember that the rainiest months are usually November and October, with July often being the sunniest.